deployd/docs/docs/collections/advanced-guides/custom-client.md

 The simplest way to listen events is to use a Socket.IO client.
 You can find a list of clients [here](https://github.com/LearnBoost/socket.io/wiki).

-Using the node.js Socket.IO is simple:
+Using the node.js Socket.IO client, we can create a socket by connecting to our deployed app.
+Then calling the socket's `on()` method to listen to a custom event emitted by a collection.

     var io = require('socket.io-client');
     var socket = io.connect('http://foo.deploydapp.com');